papers-we-love/brasilia/README.md

 # Brasilia

-This is the repository for the Brasília chapter of Papers We Love.
+This is the repository for the Brasilia chapter of Papers We Love.
 As a local chapter we follow the Papers We Love [Code of Conduct](https://github.com/papers-we-love/brasilia/blob/master/code-of-conduct.md).

 ### Welcome